JuliaReach/ARCH2018_RE/README.md

 - International Space Station (ISS) alias `SpaceStation`.
 - Building model alias `Building`.

-*Overview.* To install and run the benchmarks, basically these three steps are needed:
+**Overview.** To install and run the benchmarks, basically these three steps are needed:

 1. Download and install Julia using the official download links.
-2. Download `Reachability.jl` and its dependencies using the script `install.sh`.
+2. Download `Reachability.jl` and its dependencies.
+For that purpose we provide the script `install.sh`.
-3. Run the benchmarks and obtain results using the script `run.sh`.
+3. Run the benchmarks and obtain results.
+For that purpose we provide the script `run.sh`.
+The results are saved in the file `results.md`.

 Below we explain these steps in some detail.
 A section on known issues is given in the end.
 If you still have problems or questions, do contact us in